 This was not a battle I needed to choose.
-It just wasn’t.
+It wasn’t worth fighting over.

 I picked the wrong battle to win and I’m sorry.

-It doesn’t even matter what shirt you wear.
-Of course, to me it does, but in the big picture, who cares if your freezing cold for the one minute you walk from the car into school?
+In the long run, it doesn’t even matter what shirt you wear.
+Of course, to me it does, but in the big picture, who cares if you’re freezing cold for the one minute you walk from the car into school?
 Who cares if you want to wear your favorite short-sleeved shirt that you haven’t worn in months?
 Who cares about that?
 Why did I have to make such a mess of the morning on account of a stupid shirt?

 Well, I’m overly anxious and worry about your health and safety and well-being on a ridiculous level.
 I know.
 That’s what started it all.
 I didn’t want you to be cold.

 But this was not a battle worth losing my patience over and it was surely not a battle worth ruining the start of your day.
 It wasn’t a battle worth silencing your voice and raising mine.
-It just wasn’t and I wish I handled things better, calmer, with more respect for you- because you deserve that.
+I wish I handled things better, calmer, with more respect for you—because you deserve that.
 You’ve earned that because you are a good kid.